koushik8686/FDFED-2/README.md

 - **Sellers**
   - List items for auction.
-  - View and manage listed items.
+  - View and manage listed items

 - **Admin**
   - Manage users and sellers.